 When the job is finished the queue manager optionally sends the user an e-mail announcing the end of the job and its status.
 The administrator may configure this.

-Multiple jobs can be processed in parallel depending on how HRM is configured, the multiprocessing capabilities of the server and the number of available computation servers.
+Multiple jobs can be processed in parallel depending on how HRM is configured, the multiprocessing capabilities of the server, the number of available computation servers and GPU cards.